Nicoleneu/Virtual-Network-Project-1/README.md

 Load balancing ensures that the application will be highly stable, in addition to restricting traffic to the network.
 - What aspect of security do load balancers protect?

-        Load balancers' primary function it so spread workloads across multiple servers within a layered security model.
+        -Load balancers' primary function it so spread workloads across multiple servers within a layered security model.
 Load balancers prevent overloading servers and optimzie productivity.
 Additionally, they add resiliency to a network by rerouting traffic between servers if one server should fall prey to an attack.
 Because load balancers have health probes they are able to make sure a server is running properly before sending traffic to it, if a server is not running properly due to a DDoS attack, the load balancer will send the traffic to a functioning server.
 This helps to reduce the attack surface, eliminate single points of failure, and makes it more difficult for attackers to exhaust a network's resources.

 - What is the advantage of a jump box?

-        A jump box is very similar to a gateway router.
+        -A jump box is very similar to a gateway router.
 The jump box is exposed to the public internet and can be accessed via port 22 though an SSH connection.
 The jump box sits in front of other machines that are not exposed to the public internet, and is able to control access to these machines by allowing connections from specific IP addresses to them.
 This is a way that the jump box helps improve security.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system configuration.

 - What does Filebeat watch for?

-        Filebeat logs information about the file system and sends this information to Logstach and Elasticsearch.
+        -Filebeat logs information about the file system and sends this information to Logstach and Elasticsearch.
 Filebeat is used to collect data about specific files and changes made to them on remote machines.

 - What does Metricbeat record?

-        Metricbeat can be installed on servers to routinely collect metrics from the operating system and services running on the server.
+        -Metricbeat can be installed on servers to routinely collect metrics from the operating system and services running on the server.
 Metricbeat then takes the stats and metrics it gathered, and sends them to an output like Elasticsearch or Logstach.

 The configuration details of each machine may be found below.